kubernetes/kubernetes/docs/proposals/federated-api-servers.md

 easily swap out the ingress controller by a Go reverse proxy, nginx, haproxy or any other solution they might want.

+`kubernetes-discovery` uses a simple proxy implementation alongside its discovery information which supports connection upgrade (for `exec`, `attach`, etc) and runs with delegated authentication and authorization against the core `kube-apiserver`.
+As a proxy, it adds complete user information, including user, groups, and "extra" for backing API servers.

 ### Storage

 Each API server is responsible for storing their resources.
 They can have their